Get a Bluetooth speaker that lets you listen to your music anywhere

-Best Bluetooth Speakers for iPhone, iPad, and Mac iMore 2019
+Best Bluetooth speakers for iPhone, iPad, and Mac iMore 2022

 Bluetooth speakers are one of the best ways to listen to your favorite tunes, podcasts, and other audio everywhere you go.
 As long as your iPhone, iPad, or Mac is around, your music can ring out loud and proud.
-There are a ton of options on the market, but the Ultimate Ears Boom 3 shines above most of the competition by offering exceptional performance in portability, sound quality, and price!
+There are many Bluetooth speakers for iPhone on the market, but the Ultimate Ears Boom 3 shines above most of the competition by offering exceptional performance in portability, sound quality, and price!

-- Best Overall: Ultimate Ears Boom 3
+- Best overall: Ultimate Ears BOOM 3 Portable Waterproof Bluetooth Speaker - Night Black

-- Best Customizable Sound: Marshall Stanmore II
+- Best customizable sound: Marshall Stanmore II Wireless Bluetooth Speaker

-- Best Budget Speaker: Anker SoundCore 2
+- Best budget speaker: Anker Soundcore 2 12W Portable Wireless Bluetooth Speaker

-- Best Premium Speaker: Bose SoundLink Revolve+
+- Best premium speaker: Bose SoundLink Revolve+

-- Best Built-in Radio: Sbode Bluetooth Speaker
+- Best built-in radio: TREBLAB FX100 Portable Bluetooth Speaker

-Best Overall: Ultimate Ears Boom 3
+Best overall: Ultimate Ears BOOM 3 Portable Waterproof Bluetooth Speaker

-Taking the Boom 3 to your next pool party is absolutely no problem.
+Taking the Boom 3 to your next pool party is no problem.
 It has a high water-resistant rating, allowing it to be submerged in 3 feet of water for 30 minutes.
 It's also protected against dirt and mud, but you can hand-wash the speaker with warm, soapy water just in case it gets messy.
 Plus, if you truly want the Boom 3 to live up to its onomatopoeic name, you have the option to set up another one (or up to 150 Boom speakers) to make a stereo pair and really raise the roof!

 Pros: